psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 I myself asked then of them,
 Did they hear if Fionn was alive,
 Or did any one else of the Fianna live,
-Or what disaster had swept them away ?
+Or what disaster had swept them away?

-" We have heard tell of Fionn,
+"We have heard tell of Fionn,
 For strength, for activity, and for prowess,
 That there never was an equal for him
 In person, in character, and in mien.